Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

 In cases like these, using an at home STD test could be the best option for you.

-With the help of Dr Dominic Rowley, Consultant Physician in Genito-Urinary (Sexual Health) Medicine, we’re going to compare at home STD testing to getting tested at your local physicians office or STD clinic, and answer all of your questions about at home STD testing so you can get tested and peace of mind.
+Today, I'm going to compare at home STD testing to getting tested at your local physicians office or STD clinic, and answer all of your questions about at home STD testing so you can get tested with peace of mind and confidence.

 - What Do You Need To Know About Getting Tested?